 Third-party tool comparison for corrupted databases

-| Tool | Target DBMS | 2026 Yield | License price | Verdict |
+| Tool | Target DBMS | Capability | License price | Verdict |

 |---|---|---|---|---|

-| Stellar Repair for MySQL 7 | MySQL, MariaDB | 78-86% | $299 | MySQL reference offline on corrupted .ibd |
+| Stellar Repair for MySQL 7 | MySQL, MariaDB | High | $299 | MySQL reference offline on corrupted .ibd |

-| Stellar Repair for MS SQL 11 | MS SQL Server 2019/2022 | 82-89% | $599 | Reconstructs corrupted MDF/LDF, MS certifications |
+| Stellar Repair for MS SQL 11 | MS SQL Server 2019/2022 | High | $599 | Reconstructs corrupted MDF/LDF, MS certifications |

-| EaseUS MS SQL Recovery 4 | MS SQL Server 2014-2022 | 76-83% | $299 | Accessible interface, yields close to Stellar |
+| EaseUS MS SQL Recovery 4 | MS SQL Server 2014-2022 | Good | $299 | Accessible interface, yields close to Stellar |

-| MongoDB-tools-extended (open src) | MongoDB WiredTiger 5.0-7.0 | 65-78% | Free | Community Python scripts, learning curve |
+| MongoDB-tools-extended (open src) | MongoDB WiredTiger 5.0-7.0 | Moderate | Free | Community Python scripts, learning curve |

 Professional lab: orientation thresholds and 2026 costs

 Specialized database labs in 2026 include Ontrack Database Recovery Services (USA, UK, Germany), DriveSavers Database Specialist Team (USA), Stellar Data Recovery Database Services (India, global presence), Recoveo Database (Poland), and Kroll Ontrack Forensics Database (legal forensic).
-Public prices observed in May 2026:
+Public prices seen in May 2026:

 - MySQL or PostgreSQL consumer / SMB: 1,200 to 3,500 € (flat-rate diagnosis + recovery + restoration)